syncfusion-content/wpf-docs/wpf/SfSchedule/Reminder.md

 ---
 layout: post
-title: Reminder in SfSchedule | Syncfusion
+title: Reminder in WPF Scheduler | Syncfusion
-description: This section explains about how to use the reminder and handle reminder events for ScheduleAppointment in SfSchedule.
+description: This section explains about how to use the reminder and handle reminder events for ScheduleAppointment in WPF Scheduler.
 platform: wpf
 control: SfSchedule
 documentation: ug